uhasker/getting-things-done-in-next-js/src/chapter2/01-why-typescript.md

 ### Installing TypeScript

-You can install the TypeScript compiler by running the following command:
+You can install the TypeScript compiler globally by running the following command:

 ```sh
 pnpm add -g typescript
 ```

-> The `-g` flag tells `pnpm` to install the package globally and not just for a particular project.

 Let's see how we can use the TypeScript compiler.
 First, create a file `index.ts`: